All Episodes

 He'd heard them before.

-He entered a no contest plea a year later, was found guilty of the count by Cleveland Municipal Court judge.
+A year later, he was found guilty of the count by a Cleveland municipal court judge.

 While waiting to be sentenced, Ramsey was again arrested for domestic violence.

-At the time of his second collar in July 1998, he was already the subject of an arrest warrant issued in connection with his failure to appear for a court hearing in the first domestic violence case.
+At the time of his second caller in July 1998, he was already the subject of an arrest warrant issued in connection with his failure to appear for a court hearing in the first domestic violence case.

 As a result, Ramsey was jailed for violating terms of his release on bond.

-He subsequently entered a no contest plea to the second case and was again found guilty by Cleveland judge.
+He subsequently entered a no-contest plea to the second case and was again found guilty by Cleveland judge.

-The domestic violence cases apparently were consolidated for sentencing in August of 98, where Ramsey was ordered to serve six months in jail, placed on five years probation, and directed to attend the domestic violence counseling program.
+The domestic violence cases apparently were consolidated for sentencing in August of 98, where Ramsey was ordered to serve six months in jail, placed on five years probation, and directed to attend a domestic violence counseling program.

 The hero is getting trashed.

-Now the White House is claiming that the Republicans are trying to politicize what happened in Benghazi.
+Now, the White House is claiming that the Republicans are trying to politicize what happened in Benghazi.

 There was really nothing to see in this story.

-It's very unfortunate, sad thing, but the uh the Republicans, according to Yahoo News, failed to show any scandal in the Benghazi deaths.
+But the Republicans, according to Yahoo News, failed to show any scandal in the Benghazi deaths.

-So let me take a brief time out.
+So, let me take a brief timeout.

-We will wait a minute.
+Wait a minute.

-Why was the crowd outside the courtroom chanting USA USA when the guilty verdict was announced?
+Why was the crowd outside the courtroom chanting USA, USA, when the guilty verdict was announced?

-Because the American people love a victorious America.
+Because The American people love a victorious America.

 The American people love it when America wins.

-Why else would they be cheering USA USA?
+Why else would they be cheering USA, USA?

-Anyway, my friends, a brief timeout here on the EIB network, back with much more after this.
+Anyway, my friends, a brief time out here on the EIB network.

-George Patton, George Patton said it.
+George Patton, George Patton, said it.

 Americans love a winner.

-Americans are always gonna love a winner.
+Americans are always going to love a winner.

 And so the American people thought somebody won yesterday with the Jody Arias verdict.